AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 ![!Comment and constant nodes](comment.png)

-## Canvases

-Most nodes use a **canvas** to display some bands of an image as RGB.
-This will take up a large proportion of their tab - in some cases (such as *input*) all of it, with no other controls.
-It is worth discussing in some detail.

-The main area of the canvas is blue if no image is currently input.
-You can pan the canvas using the scroll bars at the edge, and zoom with the mouse wheel.
-The button at bottom right will reset to show the entire image.

-Above the canvas itself are three combo boxes which determine the image *mapping* : how the bands within the (probably) multispectral image map onto RGB channels for viewing.
-Each band in the combo box shows the input number, a colon, and typically the name, position or wavelength of the band.
-Exactly what is shown depends on the image being loaded and the Caption [global control](../userguide/globalcontrols.md).

-It is also possible to save the RGB-mapped image as a PNG, and show any regions of interest which have been added to the image.

 ## Loading an image

-For now, we will load an RGB image into PCOT.
+While PCOT can support several types of multispectral data file, we will load an RGB image into PCOT for now.
 Clicking on the *Input 0* button at the top of the main window will open the first of the four input's editor window.
 This will show a number of buttons, one for each input method.
 Click on RGB, and the window will show that input's RGB method settings and select the RGB method as being active (see below).
-Using the
-directory tree widget, double-click any image file (PNG or RGB).
-The canvas on the right-hand side will show the image selected, and you can modify how the RGB channels are mapped using the three source widgets as described above.
-Here, the widgets will just hold "R", "G" and "B" as the source band names, because this is an RGB image source.
+Using the directory tree widget, double-click any image file (PNG or RGB).
+The right-hand side (known as a "canvas") will show the image selected, and you can modify how the RGB channels are mapped using the three combo boxes.
+Here, they will just hold "R", "G" and "B" as the source band names because this is an RGB image source.

 ![!An open RGB input|inputrgb](inputrgb.png)

-At the bottom right of the image are three **source indicators**: these show what bands within which inputs were used to generate the canvas image.
+At the bottom of the image are three **source indicators**: these show what bands within which inputs were used to generate the canvas image.
 They should show something like